kubraayvaz/feedback-analyzer/README.md

 ## 🤖 AI Assistance Disclosure

-This project was developed with the assistance of AI tools, including [ChatGPT](https://openai.com/chatgpt), to help generate code, refactor, and document the project.
+This project was developed with the assistance of AI tools, including [ChatGPT](https://openai.com/chatgpt) and [GitHub Copilot](https://github.com/features/copilot), to help generate code, refactor, and document the project.
 All code has been reviewed, refactored, and organized by the author.

+---

+## 📄 License

+This project is licensed under the [MIT License](./LICENSE).